kulishsasha54922-cyber/Power-consumption-analysis/README.md

 ## Project overview

-This project explores electricity demand recorded every 10 minutes during 2017.
+This project explores electricity demand during 2017.
 The analysis compares the three zones and examines:

 - daily and monthly consumption patterns;
 - hourly demand and peak hours;